Automated management reporting

 We replace manual summaries with recurring reporting that updates on the team's operating cadence.

 When reports are still assembled by hand from CRM, ad platforms, spreadsheets and internal systems, teams spend time building the picture instead of acting on it.
-We design an automated management reporting layer: data pipelines, recurring KPI summaries, delivery formats and quality controls that make reporting timely, comparable and usable across roles.
+We design an automated management reporting layer: data pipelines, recurring KPI summaries, delivery formats and quality controls that make reporting timely and usable across roles.

 When a dedicated reporting automation project is needed